Introduction

 IELTS Writing Tips and Tricks

-Employ a diverse vocabulary to demonstrate language proficiency, avoiding repetition.
-Examiners are specifically looking for a wide lexical range used appropriately and accurately.
+Employ a diverse vocabulary to demonstrate language proficiency in your IELTS writing task 2, avoiding repetition.
+Examiners are specifically looking for a wide lexical range used appropriately and accurately in your IELTS writing test, as verified by our IELTS writing checker.

-- Use topic-specific vocabulary appropriate to your essay subject
+- Use topic-specific vocabulary appropriate to your IELTS writing task 2 subject

-- Replace basic adjectives with more precise alternatives:
+- Replace basic adjectives with more precise alternatives in your IELTS writing practice:

-- Use appropriate academic phrases for different functions:
+- Use appropriate academic phrases for different functions in IELTS writing task 2:

 Remember that using vocabulary incorrectly will lower your score more than using simpler words correctly.
 For comprehensive vocabulary resources, explore our guide on IELTS Vocabulary: Words and Phrases to Boost Your Score.